 As the parent of a child who has anaphylaxis dairy allergies, occasions like Halloween can be stressful.
 I want to make sure my child is safe.
 That is why I love it when people hand out Halloween candy alternatives.

-Whether food allergies impact your family, or you simply don’t want all the junk food and candy in your home, you may be seeking out some non-food Halloween treat ideas.
+Whether food allergies impact your family, or you don’t want all the junk food and candy in your home, you may be seeking out some non-food Halloween treat ideas.

-Today I thought I would share some exciting and creative Halloween candy alternatives with you!
+Today, I thought I would share some exciting and creative Halloween candy alternatives with you!

 Colouring Books